 Beautiful Peltier NLR Panda with an opaque black base that is striped with four ribbons of white between two seams.Measures approx. 16mm (5/8 inch) in diameter, and is in near mint condition, with a couple of pinpoint nicks and an oblong as-made blow-out-type crease toward the top of one side...

 Bold black jeweled Valerie Modes pillbox hat dating to the 1960s, with a fine tinsel-like fabric that is finished with a rhinestone and ribbed ribbon bow offset near the front, and covered in a spotted black net veil, with miniature pom poms scattered on the front.In very good vintage condition, appearing to have seen little wear, with a couple of small, easy-to-miss holes in the netting near the front.
-Hat opening measures 7-1/2" front to back, 6-3/4" side to side, w..
+Hat opening measures 7-1/2 inch front to back, 6-3/4 inch side to..

 A wonderful Akro Agate teapot from the line of children's toy dishes, in cobalt blue, softly marbleized with wisps of white showing here and there.
 According to The Complete Line of the Akro Agate Co., the smaller size pieces had 18 interior panels while the larger had 16.
 The dart-shaped ribbons (which are not always found on the serving pieces) are in groups of 5 on the small size, with 7 ribbons on the larger size.